infinispan/infinispan/core/src/main/release/licenses/README.txt

 It is important to note that not all the libraries shipped are needed in all cases and if you do not use certain libraries you may not come under some of the licenses in this directory.

-See README-libs.txt for details on the licenses attached to each library.